storyblok/storyblok-nuxt/lib/README.md

 </template>
 ```

+> Using `useAsyncData` SSR and SSG capabilities are enabled.

 #### Rendering Rich Text

-You can easily render rich text by using the auto-imported `renderRichText` and a computed property:
+You can easily render rich text by using the `renderRichText` function that comes with `@storyblok/nuxt` and a Vue computed property:

 ```html
 <template>